Freelance Websites

 6. Freelancer.com

-With over 32 million registered users, Freelancer boasts of a great job pool that has over one million projects available for freelancers at any given time.
-Landing a job might be harder than you think, as many freelancers are ready to work.
+With over 32 million registered users, Freelancer boasts a great job pool that has over one million projects available for freelancers at any given time.
+Landing a job might be more challenging than you think, as many freelancers are ready to work.
 You’ll need to outshine and outbid all the competition to land those lucrative gigs.

 Freelancers can submit up to 8 proposals per month for free, after which they must upgrade to a paid account.